reneshbedre/bioinfokit/README.md

 `bioinfokit.analys.stat.bartlett(df, xfac_var, res_var)`

-It performs bartlett's test to check the homogeneity of variances among the treatment groups.
-It accepts the input table in stacked format.
+It performs Bartlett's test to check the homogeneity of variances among the treatment groups.
+It accepts the input table in a stacked format.
 More details https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.bartlett.html

 Parameters | Description
 ------------ | -------------
-`df` | Pandas dataframe containing response (`res_var`) and independent variables (`xfac_var`) in stacked format.
+`df` | Pandas dataframe containing response (`res_var`) and independent variables (`xfac_var`) in a stacked format.
 It should not have missing data.
 The missing data will be omitted.
-`res_var` | Name of a column having response variable [string][default: None] `xfac_var` | Name of a column having factor or group for pairwise comparison [string][default: None]
+`res_var` | Name of a column having response variable [string][default: `None`] `xfac_var` | Name of a column having treatment groups (independent variables) [string or list][default: `None`]

 Returns:

 Attribute | Description
 ------------ | -------------
-`bartlett_summary` | Pandas dataframe containing bartlett's test statistics, degree of freedom, and <i>p</i> value
+`bartlett_summary` | Pandas dataframe containing Bartlett's test statistics, degree of freedom, and <i>p</i> value

 <a href="https://reneshbedre.github.io/blog/anova.html#test-anova-assumptions" target="_blank">Description and Working example</a>